 When you finally break free from the narcissist and the trance that they put you under, start doing all the right things, no contact if you can, limited contact and grey rock if you can not.
 Rising above, not reacting and only responding if needed.
-You are staying out of the arguments, observing not absorbing, working on you, turning inward and healing your wounds, working towards new dreams and new goals.
-Trying your best to move on with your own life without toxic people bringing you down.
+You are staying out of the arguments, observing, not absorbing, working on yourself, turning inward and healing your wounds, working towards new dreams and new goals, trying your best to move on with your own life without toxic people bringing you down.

-When you finally break free it seems like all hell breaks loose and the narcissist appears just to be coming at you with game after game, it can be draining and so hard as they keep dragging you into the past, whilst you just worked all that out or trying to work it all out, and you wish to leave it all in the past and move on.
+When you finally break free, it seems like all hell breaks loose.
+The narcissist appears just to be coming at you with the game after game, it can be draining and so hard as they keep dragging you into the past, whilst you just worked all that out or trying to work it all out, and you wish to leave it all in the past and move on.

-Unwittingly during the relationship the narcissist learned all they needed to about you, they know all your weaknesses and your insecurities, and all your strengths and they’re going to use each and everyone against you now to bring you down.
-They remember your emotional triggers, your pain and your fears and they will use them against you.
+Unwittingly during the relationship, the narcissist learned all they needed to about you, they know all your weaknesses and your insecurities, and all your strengths, and they’re going to use each and everyone against you now to try and bring you down.
+They remember your emotional triggers, your pain and your fears, and they will use them against you.

 When they come at you, if they start nice, you might think back to.
 “If only I had done this or not that.”

 You might still be weaning yourself off them like the comedown from a highly addictive drug.
 The more games they throw, the more your mind gets stuck in the past with them.
 Do they miss me?
 To what are they going to do next?

 If you’ve broken up before and tried to stay free, you might notice they have a pattern of tantrums they go around, the more you go no contact and don’t respond, the more some will escalate, once they have tried them all, the might circle back to the start.